curlybracketshq/giovanni.curlybrackets.it/_posts/2012-03-12-migrate-heroku-shared-database-postgres-to-amazon-rds-mysql.markdown

 [amazon_rds]: http://aws.amazon.com/rds/ "Amazon Relational Database Service"
 [heroku_amazon_rds]: http://devcenter.heroku.com/articles/amazon_rds "Heroku Dev Center - Amazon RDS"

-Heroku is a PaaS, it lets you deploy an app in seconds, almost everything is automated.
-By default your app will use Heroku *shared database*, a Postgres db instance which is a perfect choice for development environments, but you just can't use it in production (just take a look at [Heroku status blog][heroku_status] to get an idea).
+Heroku is a PaaS that lets you deploy an app in seconds.
+By default your app will use Heroku *shared database*, a Postgres DB instance which is a good choice for development, but unsuitable for production.

 A cheap alternative is Amazon Relational Database Service (RDS).
 It offers MySQL instances at competitive prices.